Emotional Hijacking: When Your Illogical Brain Takes Control

 That does not, however, imply that we should accept our role as helpless victims of our feelings.

-Contrarily, we may educate our brains to distinguish between messages that are genuinely dangerous and those that are safe.
+Contrarily, we may educate our brains to distinguish between genuinely dangerous messages and those that are safe.

 So, there’s no reason to be agitated or upset.